Hinged Dissections: Swinging & Twisting

 Below is a twist-hinged dissection of an equilateral triangle to a square.
 A small circle on an edge indicates the position of a twist hinge.
 A piece that is labeled with an asterisk in the equilateral triangle is flipped over an odd number of times in converting to the square.

-Piano-hinged Dissections: Time to Fold!.
-A book about a new type of dissections — folding dissections!
+Piano-hinged Dissections: Time to Fold! - a book about dissections that fold.

 Recent excitement (for me, anyway!):